starkfell/100DaysOfIaC/articles/day.81.kubectl.cheatsheet.for.troubleshooting.k8s.apps.md

 # Day 81 - Cheat sheet for Troubleshooting Your Applications in Kubernetes

-While there are many Cheat sheets already available online, I wanted to provide the most common **kubectl** commands that I use on a regular basis to troubleshoot applications running in a Kubernetes Environment.
-These examples are also documented elsewhere on various sites and blogs.
+While there are many guides and cheat sheets for using **kubectl** already available online, I wanted to provide the most common **kubectl** commands that I use on a regular basis to troubleshoot applications running in a Kubernetes Environment.

 </br>

-In today's article we will cover the following.
+In today's article we will cover the following scenarios when troubleshooting your Kubernetes Applications using **kubectl**.

 [Checking the Events on a Pod](#checking-the-events-on-a-pod)</br>
 [Checking the Logs on a Pod](#checking-the-logs-on-a-pod)</br>